PubMed - What Is It, And What Can I Learn About There?

 Stay up to date with the latest news by signing up for our e-zine:

-According to the Pub Med Official Website, (this link opens in a new window):
+According to the Pub Med Official Website FAQs, (this link opens in a new window):

-Pubmed, available via the NCBI Entrez retrieval system, was developed by the National Center for Biotechnology Information (NCBI) at the National Library of Medicine (NLM), the world’s largest medical library, located at the U.S. National Institutes of Health (NIH).
+Pub Med is a free resource that is developed and maintained by the National Center for Biotechnology Information (NCBI), at the U.S. National Library of Medicine (NLM), located at the National Institutes of Health (NIH)."

 Medline is a term you will often hear associated with PubMed.
 According to the official Medline website, (this link opens in a new window):